salman-a-dev/zero-emission/README.md

 Currently doesn't perform a check for more than 55 trees being purchased a year.

 Also aware of a Maximum update depth bug occurs when adding a new purchase.
+Upon further review, will require quite a bit of code refactor to fix.

 ## Available Scripts